 - Light-colored striped shirt with soft point collars, chest patch pockets, and button cuffs

 - Black and red ornately-patterned necktie with a tight knot and wide bottom

-- Gold tie clip with a diamond
+- Gold diamond-studded tie clip

 - Black dress socks

 - Brown leather belt-style suspenders with gold square clasps